Here’s an excellent reader question, basically asking what is the best type or size of gold to buy for trading in a currency collapse situation…

 2. Silver can be bought in much lower dollar amounts, so is likely a much better option in a trade situation where you wanted to swap some silver for some everyday goods.

-For more on why this is see this article of ours on the potential usefulness of silver coins in a collapse situation: What Use Will Silver Coins be in New Zealand in a Currency Collapse?
+For more see this article on the potential usefulness of silver coins in a collapse situation: What Use Will Silver Coins be in New Zealand in a Currency Collapse?

 Gold’s Higher Value Means It May Not Be So Good for Trading for Smaller Everyday Goods